 - 1. Text Book of Physics for Class XI (Part-I, Part-II) N.C.E.R.T - 2.
 Applied Physics, Vol. I and Vol. II, TTTI Publications, Tata McGraw Hill, Delhi - 3.
 Concepts in Physics by HC Verma, Vol. I & II, Bharti Bhawan Ltd. New Delhi - 4.
 Fundamentals of Physics by Resnick, Halliday and Walker, Asian Book Pvt.
 Ltd., New Delhi - 5.
 Fundamentals of Optics by Francis A. Jenkins & Harvey E White, McGraw Hill International Editions, Physics Series - 6.
 A Text Book of Optics, Subramanian and Brij Lal, S Chand & Co., New Delhi - 7.
 Comprehensive Practical Physics, Vol, I & II, JN Jaiswal, Laxmi Publishers - 8.
 Engineering Physics by PV Naik, Pearson Education Pvt.
 Ltd, New Delhi - 9.
-Applied Physics I & II by RA Banwait & R Dogra, Eagle Parkashan, Jalandhar

-- 10. Applied Physics Vol II by Jasmer Kaur and Bhupinder Singh, Lords Publications, Jalandhar - 11.
+Applied Physics I & II by RA Banwait& R Dogra, Eagle Parkashan, Jalandhar - 10.
+Applied Physics Vol II by Jasmer Kaur and Bhupinder Singh, Lords Publications, Jalandhar - 11.
 Basic Electronics and Linear Circuits by NN Bhargava et al Tata Mc Graw Hill Publishers, New Delhi - 12.
 Principles of Electronics by SK Sahdev, Dhanpat Rai and Co, New Delhi - 13.
-Engineering Physics by Vanchna Singh and Sheeetal Kumar, Cengage Learning India Pvt.
-Ltd. Patparganj, Delhi (year 2008)
+Engineering Physics by Vanchna Singh and Sheetal Kumar, Cengage Learning India Pvt.
+Ltd. Patparganj, Delhi (year 2008).

-APPLIED CHEMISTRY - II (DEE204)
+COURSE TITLE: APPLIED CHEMISTRY - II

 Every branch of engineering is expanding greatly.
 The contributions of chemicals and chemical products are playing important role in the field of engineering, biotechnology, agriculture and pharmacology etc. The numbers of such chemical products are exponentially increasing each successive year.
 This results in enhancing the responsibility of engineers while choosing engineering materials for converting them into finished products.
 Now a days, choosing engineering material is not only based conventional qualitative and quantitative testing of their chemical composition and behavior under service conditions, but also based on environmental and eco-friendly factors.
-To achieve such objectives it is essential to apply applied aspects of chemistry.
-In order to educate and train Engineering and technology courses is designed to develop scientific temper and appreciate physical and chemical properties of engineering materials, which are used in their professional career.
-Best efforts should be made to teach and train the skilled engineers and work force by imparting essential knowledge required from this subject through demonstrations, and minor projects.
+To achieve such objectives, it is essential to apply applied aspects of chemistry.
+In order to educate and train Engineers and skilled work force applied chemistry syllabus for diploma students in various engineering and technology courses is designed to develop scientific temper and appreciate physical and chemical properties of engineering materials, which are used in their professional career.
+Best efforts should be made to teach and train the skilled engineers and work force by knowledge required from imparting essential this subject demonstrations, and minor projects.